martinsenabulele/Interviewtask-/README.md

 How would you make this deployment cloud agnostic?
 Using Infrastruture as Code (IaC) tools like Terraform to allow resuse of resources block

+To connect to App server from web tier use curl http://privateip:80